WesPeacock/nkonyadictionary/Settings/MDF.typ

 \CharStyle
 \-mkr

+\+mkr sgph
+\nam Sngular phonetic form
+\desc Used as needed to retain the phonetic information that is lost when an orthographic spelling is used for an entry.
+Can follow \lx or \se.
+Details on how to interpret symbols in this field should be included in pronunciation guide.
+\lng phonetic
+\mkrOverThis sg
+\CharStyle
+\-mkr

 \+mkr sn
 \nam Sense number
 \desc Where a lexeme has more than one sense, this code is used to mark and number mark the beginning of each section that discusses a new sense.
 Don't use a sense number to mark a different part of speech; \sn is only used within a given part of speech (in this hierarchy).
 (Remember to include \sn 1 for records with multiple senses.)
 Use a Character Range Set.